jamiegonzalez/idk/Create-an-Artificial-ERP-Waveform.md

 **Ex-Gaussian (and Gaussian)**
 - An ex-Gaussian function is a Gaussian function convolved with an exponential function, which skews the waveform rightward or leftward.
 - The SD parameter controls the width of the Gaussian, and the Gaussian mean parameter controls the horizontal shift of the Gaussian.
-The tau parameter controls the decay rate of the exponential function.
+The tau parameter is the time constant of the exponential function (in milliseconds), which controls the decay rate.
 A negative tau creates a leftward shift and a positive tau creates a rightward shift.
 - To create a standard Gaussian function, simply set the exponential tau value to zero.
 - A pure Gaussian is good for most perception-related components, in which the waveform is symmetrical.
 - An ex-Gaussian function with a rightward skew is good for most cognitive components.
 A leftward skew is typically used for response-locked averages in which the onset of the component of interest precedes the response (e.g., the P3b wave in a response-locked average).